roloa-2/Cataclysm-DDA_variant/README_en.md

 # Cataclysm-DDA-variant-sca

-## Disclaimer

 I am so bad at english, maybe reading japanese version with google translation is better than this.

 ## What is this?

-This is homebrew version of Cadaclysm:DDA with new featuer and some tweaks.
+This is homebrew version of Cataclysm:DDA with new feature and some tweaks.
 It is based build #10328.

 ## Downloads and how to play